malakalnawar/DEAP-understanding-dominance-and-emotion/README.md

-# Exploring Dominance and Emotion in Dimensions Using the DEAP Dataset
+# Understanding Dominance and Emotion Using the DEAP Dataset

 ## Overview